 - *Community Support – The proposal must demonstrate community support for the legal action and for the proposed fundraising campaign.
 This can include letters of interest from the Nation(s), letters of support from the community, neighbouring Nations or Indigenous organizations, and/or a General Membership Resolution.

 - Joint fundraising protocol – The Nation(s) requesting funding agrees to work with RAVEN staff to draft and sign an agreement that will outline and establish:

 - Protocol for jointly creating a communications strategy and for approval of communications content.
 RAVEN is also open to including other elements in the agreement, as proposed by the requesting Nation(s), to foster and strengthen the relationship between RAVEN and the Nation(s).

 *Please note: RAVEN reserves the right to decline any project proposal.
 The organization has a limited capacity and therefore the Board of Directors can turn down proposals, even if they meet all six criteria, if they exceed the organization’s capacity.
 RAVEN strives to balance our capacity and strategic direction with our desire to fundraise for many crucial projects.
-If you feel your project meets the above criteria and you wish to apply for a partnership with RAVEN for fundraising, please download and fill out this PDF, and send to firstname.lastname@example.org.
+If you feel your project meets the above criteria and you wish to apply for a partnership with RAVEN for fundraising, please download and fill out the PDF below and send to conrad(at)raventrust.com.